vinoditprobs/Montage-Studio/README.md

-# Shubham Shrivas: Expert Video Editor - Official Website
+# Montage Studio: Official Website for Shubham Shrivas

-Welcome to the official website of Shubham Shrivas, a seasoned video editor with 8 years of experience in the film and commercial production industry.
+Welcome to Montage Studio, the official website for Shubham Shrivas, an experienced video editor with 8 years in the film and commercial production industry.

 ## About the Project

-This website has been designed to highlight Shubham Shrivas' professional profile and work.
-It features a variety of interactive elements to enhance the user experience.
+This website showcases Shubham Shrivas' professional work and features a variety of interactive elements to enhance the user experience.

 ## Website Features

-- **Autoplay Video on Hover**: Engaging video content that plays automatically when hovered over.
+- **Autoplay Video on Hover**: Videos start playing automatically when hovered over.
-- **Fullscreen Fit**: The website is designed to fit the window height, providing a seamless and immersive experience.
+- **Fullscreen Fit**: The design ensures that the website fits the window height for a seamless viewing experience.

 ## Technologies Used